lpod/lpod-python/doc/level1.rst

 - ``level`` which indicates the hierarchical level of the heading (default 1, i.e. the top level);

-- ``restart-numbering``, a boolean which, if true, indicates that the numbering should be restarted at the current heading (default false);
+- ``restart numbering``, a boolean which, if true, indicates that the numbering should be restarted at the current heading (default false);

-- ``start-value`` to restart the heading numbering of the current level at a given value;
+- ``start value`` to restart the heading numbering of the current level at a given value;

-- ``suppress-numbering``, a boolean which, if true, indicates that the heading must not be numbered (default false).
+- ``suppress numbering``, a boolean which, if true, indicates that the heading must not be numbered (default false).

 See below for explanations about level and numbering.